How to Start Solid Foods

 The recommended intake of solid foods is about 4 ounces at each meal and this will increase as they grow and develop.
 You should offer your little one 2 to 3 meals per day.

 When you are choosing the foods to give to your child, be sure to avoid added sugars, salts and seasonings.
 You can choose to buy jarred baby food from the store or make your own.
-We offer some helpful lists of the best organic baby foods and best baby food makers, depending on how adventurous you’re feeling.
+We offer some helpful lists of the best organic baby fruit and veggie purees and best baby food makers, depending on how adventurous you’re feeling.
 If you're dealing with a picky eater, check out our tips for picky eaters.

 Homemade baby foods are not difficult to make and simply involve cooking the food before pureeing it in a food processor or blender (or mushing it with a fork).
 Of course, there are some awesome baby food makers on the market that can steam and puree for you, all in one unit.
 Keep in mind that homemade foods will generally expire quicker than store bought foods, unless you add a natural preservative such as ascorbic acid.